Disability Income Case Manager, AIA NZ

 Making a difference in times of need

-After graduating from AUT, Elise now works as a disability income case manager for Sovereign Insurance and finds it rewarding to be able to assist clients during stressful times.
+After graduating from AUT, Elise now works as a disability income case manager for AIA NZ and finds it rewarding to be able to assist clients during stressful times.

 “My main responsibilities are to assess private insurance claims for people who are unable to work due to illness or injury.
 I’m responsible for processing their benefit entitlements, which means that I have regular contact with clients, the professionals treating them and other insurers like ACC.

 “Where appropriate we like to visit our clients in their environment to help build a more holistic view of their needs.
 We can then look to co-ordinate and fund any additional rehabilitation to assist our clients’ return to work in a safe and sustainable way.”

 She frequently draws on the skills she developed during her time at AUT, Elise says.

 “My time at AUT equipped me with a broad range of skills that I apply daily in my role as a case manager to create mutually beneficial outcomes for both members of the community and the business I work for.
 I’ve developed strong communication skills that help me effectively liaise with multiple parties to create more effective and efficient outcomes for my clients.”

 “Elise had completed a work placement in the Claims Team at Sovereign (now AIA NZ) during the latter part of her studies and proved to be diligent, switched on, considered and a great fit in the team.
 Elise certainly impressed us while she was on placement, so when a case manager role became available she was a natural choice.
 We were looking for someone who could hit the ground running in a busy team, so previous experience was a definite advantage.
 We were also looking for a candidate who was a critical thinker, had great communication skills and wasn’t afraid to bring fresh ideas and challenge the status quo.
 Elise is a hugely valued member of the team and her AUT qualification undoubtedly gave her a great foundation to build upon.